Smoking, extra weight in pregnancy tied to obesity throughout childhood

 The researchers found children’s BMIs as they grew up fit into four distinct patterns, or “trajectories.”

-As Karmaus explained, “We have an early persistent obesity group which starts very early and you can detect this group before the age of four years.”
+As Karamus explained, “We have an early persistent obesity group which starts very early and you can detect this group before the age of four years.”

 Then there was a “delayed overweight” group of kids who became heavy a little more slowly, and an “early transient overweight” group in which kids were heavy as babies, but had a more normal weight when they were older.